limbo666/BirdyFences/README.md

 4. Error handlers added to detect target type.
 5. Added visual effects on icon click and icon removal.

+## Changes in v1.4

+1. More options availble on icon right click menu such: Run as administrator (when applicable), Copy path, Find target
+2. Fixed folder icon appearance which was lost in previous version.
+3.
+4.
+5.

 ## Download
 Get the latest release from [Release pages](https://github.com/limbo666/BirdyFences/releases)